deepppl/evaluation/README.md

 python test_accuracy.py --backend numpyro --mode comprehensive
 ```

-This will generate a csv file `YYMMDD_HHMM_numpyro_comprehensive_i.csv` containing a summary of the experiments.
+This will generate a csv file `status_numpyro_comprehensive_YYMMDD_HHMMSS.csv` containing a summary of the experiments.

 To run the reference Stan implementation: